 Once you’ve found a set of influencers who have demonstrated high-quality and frequent Instagram Stories, the next step is to lay out formatting expectations for the sponsored content.

-An Instagram Story consists of segments, meaning it contains multiple photos and videos that appear within a “slideshow” format.
+An Instagram Story consists of segments, meaning it contains multiple pieces of content that appear within a “carousel” slideshow format.
 This is usually a combination of both photo and video components.
 To get the most out of a sponsored Instagram Story, we recommend at least three segments.
 Anything less might not be impactful enough to drive awareness or user action – it’s too easy for users to swipe past a single segment.

 “Pro Tip: Instagram Stories last 24 hours, so a sequence of sponsored Story segments from one influencer should not be uploaded with large intervals in between.
 As suggested by its name, Stories should be seamless, not disjointed.
 Ask influencers to be reasonably timely with their posting schedule.”